List of England Twenty20 International cricket records: Most runs conceded in a match

-Kasun Rajitha also holds the dubious distinction of most runs conceded in a T20I during the aforementioned match.
-James Anderson, with figures of 1/64 off his four overs against Australia in January 2007, holds the most runs conceded record for England.
+The most runs conceded in a T20I is 93, by Gambia's Musa Jobarteh against Zimbabwe in 2024.
+The English record is held by James Anderson, who conceded 64 against Australia in 2007.

 Most wickets in a calendar year

-Ireland's Josh Little hold the records for most wickets taken in a year, with 39 wickets in T20Is in 2022.
-Sam Curran, with 25 wickets in 2022, is the leading English bowler in this regard.
+The record for most T20I wickets taken in a calendar year is held by Uganda's Alpesh Ramjani, who took 55 in 2023.
+The England record is held by Sam Curran, who took 25 wickets in 2022.

 Most wickets in a series

 The 2021 ICC Men's T20 World Cup Africa Group A Qualifier in Rwanda saw the record set for the most wickets taken by a bowler in a T20I series, when Ugandan bowler Dinesh Nakrani tool 21 wickets in the 6 matches he played in the series.
-Sam Curran took 13 wickets during the 2022 ICC Men's T20 World Cup, the most for an English bowler in a series.
+Sam Curran took 13 wickets during the 2022 Men's T20 World Cup, the most for an England bowler in a series.

 Wicket-keeping records

 The wicket-keeper is a specialist fielder who stands behind the stumps being guarded by the batsman on strike, and is the only member of the fielding side allowed to wear gloves and leg pads.
-Many players have played matches both as a wicket-keeper and as a regular fielder; in the records below, the number of innings refers to those where the player was the nominated wicket-keeper, and the number of catches only include those taken as a wicket-keeper.
+Many players have played matches both as a wicket-keeper and as a regular fielder; in the records below, the number of innings refers to those where the player was the nominated wicket-keeper at the start of the match, and the number of catches only include those taken as a wicket-keeper.